 Phase 1: An external (non-lab) merit review committee will review each RFA and make the first down-selection.

-Phase 2: Labs will work with DOE to determine the optimal lab-company match to enter into the semi-finalist review phase.
-Semi-finalists will be matched with a lab researcher and have approximately 4 weeks to work with their lab researcher to develop a brief statement of work and budget for final review by DOE.
+Phase 2: DOE national labs will work with DOE to determine the optimal lab-company match to enter into the semi-finalist review phase.
+Semi-finalists will be matched with a DOE national lab researcher and have approximately 4 weeks to work with the researcher to develop a brief statement of work and budget for final review by DOE.

-Phase 3: DOE Technology Offices will select SBV projects to enter into final award negotiations.
+Phase 3: DOE Technology Offices will select SBV projects to enter into final negotiations.

 Finalizing Statement of Work and SBV Agreements

-Once approved, national laboratories will notify the requesting small business and begin finalizing a statement of work and budget.
-At this time, the requestor will be required to provide detail on how it will meet the 20% cost-share requirement of the SBV pilot.
+Once approved, the DOE national laboratories will notify the requesting small business and begin finalizing a statement of work and budget.
+At this time, the requestor will be required to provide detail on how it will meet the 20% SBV cost-share requirement.